 New rituals and going a little crazy

 How about all the new rituals we’ve become accustomed to?
 Like standing on white circles, wearing masks (aint that a conversation starter?), having our temperature taken with laser guns and our hands squirted with alcohol and performing pirouettes on disinfecting pads while guys in hazmat suits spray us down with God-knows-what.
-Best of all, we get to be treated like children again.

 Speaking of masks, does anyone else have trouble identifying friends and acquaintances on the sidewalk? (“Oh, sorry, I mistook you for someone else who applies their mascara like a drunken sailor”).
 It’s kind of like a masquerade ball but without the music and champagne.